kekws/tantalus/README.md

   - c
   - more in the future

-*the malware victim/connector files in this repository are written poorly and will be rewritten soon*
+*the malware victim/connector files in this repository are written poorly and will be rewritten soon (when other kekws projects are finished)*

 # .img